 All data is saved in the chosen character set.

-As of MySQL 4.1, the server time zone can be changed dynamically, and individual clients can specify their own time zone.
-Section 10.6, “MySQL Server Time Zone Support”.
+The server time zone can be changed dynamically, and individual clients can specify their own time zone.
+See Section 5.1.12, “MySQL Server Time Zone Support”.

 MySQL programs can be invoked with the